Affordable housing in Canada: Residential land use by-laws

 The provincial and territorial governments provide the most funding for housing and they determine limits on municipal governments.
 Provinces and territories establish their own regulatory framework for housing and set their own laws which can restrict what municipalities can do.
-The role of municipalities in housing policy is significant, particularly in setting policies related to zoning, land-use, and in the prevention of homelessness.
-They are also constrained financially however because they rely mainly on property taxes for funding housing strategies.
-The federal government provides funding to the provinces, territories, and in some cases directly to municipalities, through bilateral agreements.
+However, the federal government provides funding to provinces, territories, and occasionally directly to municipalities through bilateral agreements.
+A 2022 report by the University of Toronto's Institute on Municipal Finance and Governance calls for more co-operation between levels of government to respond to the affordability crisis in housing.